VladBonciu/micrograd-cpp/README.md

 # mnist-cpp
- A small reversed automatic differentiation engine, along with a multi-layer perceptron that can be trained.
+My version of a small reversed automatic differentiation engine, along with a multi-layer perceptron that can be trained.